TaBayram/vscode-miisync/README.md

 1. Adding cancel option to download folder, download remote folder, and upload folder commands.
 2. Add "go to config" command that opens used config file.
+3. Have an option to use some of the settings defined in the self config instead of root config.
+4. Check project folder existince with ListFolder&Folder=""

 ## Requirements